Code-Institute-Submissions/ms1-travelsweden/README.md

         <p><img src="documentation/screenshots/enquiry-form.jpg"></p>

 -   #### Frequent User Goals
-    1. As a Frequent User, I want to check to see if any new tours have been added to the website
+    1. As a Frequent User, I want to check to see if any new tours have been added to the website.
         - *Tours are easy to find in the navbar, homepage, and suggested other tours, so will be easy to find for the user if any new tours were added.*
-    2. As a Frequent User, I want to check to see if any new features have been added
+    2. As a Frequent User, I want to check to see if any new features have been added.
         - *Similarly, as the website is easy to navigate any new features would be easily accessible to the user.*

 ## Fixed Bugs